Landing Page with 35 languages

 Next, I wrote an English article and divided its structure into sections.
 Then, I created custom fields to keep the structure consistent.
 For each language, I made a copy of the article and rewrote the English text.
 All articles are linked to each other, which makes the "Association" column quite lengthy:

-The website is hosted on a joomla.com domain.
-Joomla.com provides a platform where you can easily and freely set up and host a Joomla website under a subdomain of your choice.
-The speed of this free service is limited, making it less suitable for a full-fledged business website.
-However, it works well for an experimental project like this.
-To optimize the speed, I have set the cache settings to the maximum.
+I had initially hosted the website on a joomla.com domain.
+Joomla.com provides a platform where you can easily set up and host a Joomla website for free under a subdomain of your choice.
+However, the speed of this free service is limited, making it less suitable for a business website.
+I tried to optimise the speed by setting the cache settings to the maximum.
+I was still not satisfied with the speed, so I decided to move the website to my own server.

 When configuring the language selection, you can choose between a dropdown list or direct display, and between flags or written language labels.
 With 35 languages, the dropdown list proved too long, and flags are less suitable as they represent countries, while language regions are often broader.
 Therefore, I chose to display the language selection at the bottom of the website, sorted according to the order of the "Content Languages."